VGFletcher/NS_Reproducible_Result/README.md

 # NS_Reproducible_Result
 This contains everything you need to reproduce the nested sampling result discussed in the paper.
-I have designed this so that everything can be contained in a directory that can be deleted once finished, you will not have to modify any of your existing software.
+Everything can be contained in a directory and deleted once finished.
+This will not change any of your existing software or settings.

 1) First run the installer.sh script this will install and compile lammps and pymatnest for use.
-2) Modify the
+2) Modify the mg_stand.inp file with the settings from the paper.
+I have added comments to assist.
+3) Run the script